xrdocs/multicast/_tutorials/tree-sid-coe.md

 Furthermore, there is the need of validating tree disjointness for video distribution:
 1. SR-PCE allows to compute and deploy it (automatically).
-2. COE allows to visualize, and 'proove' trees are disjoint.
+2. COE allows to visualize, and 'prove' trees are disjoint.

 ## Topology